wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ### Add REDIS_KEY app setting

 The second app setting you need to create is the **REDIS\_KEY** app setting.
-This setting provides the authentication token required to securely access th.
-You can retrieve the value required for the REDIS_KEY app setting from the **Access keys** blade of the Redis Cache instance.
+This setting provides the authentication token required to securely access the Redis Cache instance.
+You can retrieve the value required for the REDIS_KEY app setting from the following PowerShell Command.

 	Get-AzureRmRedisCacheKey -Name "<your cache name>" -ResourceGroupName "<your resource group name>"